iamkrishnagupta/ExamQuery/README.md

 # ExamQuery

-An AI-driven competitive exam preparation app MVP built using Flutter, Dart, Firebase, OpenAI, and GetX.
+ExamQuery is an AI-driven competitive exam preparation app (MVP) built using Flutter, Dart, Firebase, OpenAI API, and GetX.

 ## Code Availability

 Important Note: This project is part of my internship at Cehpoint and the source code is proprietary.
 As per the organization's policies, the code is not available for public sharing.
-However, the project's demo video, screenshots, and features are outlined below.
+However, this README provides an overview of the project's features, along with a demo video and screenshots.

 ## Demo Video